FirelyTeam/spark/docs/MigrateFromv1Tov2.md

 ### IServiceListener and ICompositeServiceListener interface changes
 IServiceListener.Inform() has been removed, use IServiceListener.InformAsync() instead.
 ICompositeServiceListener.Inform() has been removed, use ICompositeServiceListener.InformAsync() instead.

+### IIndexService and IndexService changes
+IIndexService.Process() and IIndexService.IndexResource() has been removed, use IIndexService.ProcessAsync() and
+IIndexService.IndexResourceAsync() instead.
+The same is true for the implementation IndexService.